November 27, 1942 – James Maurice Hendrix:

 He was born in Seattle, but he spent some of his early years with his grandmother, a full-blooded Cherokee, in Canada.
 He had a troubled childhood growing up in Seattle’s Central District, the only neighborhood in the city where African-Americans could buy homes.
 His father and mother both had drinking problems.
 He flunked out of Garfield High.

 Before Hendrix even owned a real guitar, he played air guitar using a broom, then a hunk of wood with a single string.
-When he was 16-years-old, his father bought him a right-handed electric guitar that Hendrix had to restring to play left-handed.
+When he was 16 years old, his father bought him a right-handed electric guitar that Hendrix had to restring to play left-handed.

 After his discharge, Hendrix formed a band with his army pal Buddy Cox and they began touring Southern clubs on the “Chitlin’ Circuit”.
 From 1963-65, Hendrix played to black audiences as backup for Tina Turner, Otis Redding, Curtis Mayfield, The Isley Brothers, and Little Richard.

 Unable to make a living in the USA, Hendrix traveled to England in 1966 and took London by storm with his perfect blend of Soul, Blues and Rock.
 He impressed the best guitarists of the era such as George Harrison, Eric Clapton, and Jeff Beck.
-Hendrix lived in London for a year, forming the Jimi Hendrix Experience and releasing his first album.
+Hendrix lived in London for a year, forming the Jimi Hendrix Experience and released his first album.

-On his way to play at the Monterey Pop Festival in summer 1967, he was mistaken for a bellhop at the Chelsea Hotel during a layover in NYC.
+On his way to play at the Monterey Pop Festival in summer 1967, he was mistaken for a bellhop at the Chelsea Hotel during a layover in New York City.
 It was a reminder of his status as a black man in America.
 Hendrix was uneasy being one of the first black stars to attract a white audience; he wanted to be welcomed by African-Americans too.
 After playing Woodstock, his manager tried to arrange a show at the Apollo Theatre in Harlem.
 The legendary theater refused, afraid that a Hendrix concert would draw too many white people.
 His friends teased him about his drug of choice, LSD, because it was a “white” drug.

 His manager was Chas Chandler, the bassist in The Animals who wanted to become a manager and record producer.
 Chandler changed the spelling of “Jimmy” to “Jimi”, and he helped to form The Jimi Hendrix Experience, with Noel Redding on bass and Mitch Mitchell on drums.
 Six weeks after Hendrix left NYC, and four days after forming his trio, he opened at the Olympia in Paris, on the bill with French pop star Johnny Halliday.

-Eight days after The Beach Boys broke an attendance record by playing to a crowd 7,000 in two shows at The Tivoli in Stockholm, The Jimi Hendrix Experience drew 14,500 for their two shows.
+Eight days after The Beach Boys broke an attendance record by playing to a crowd of 7,000 in two shows at The Tivoli in Stockholm, The Jimi Hendrix Experience drew 14,500 for their two shows.
 They became the second group, after the Rolling Stones, to sell out the Sports Arena in Copenhagen.
 At the Seville Theater in London, they were the first act ever to sell out both shows, and, when a return engagement was booked a month later, tickets sold out the day they became available.
-The press called The Jimi Hendrix Experience “an overnight smash.”
+The press called The Jimi Hendrix Experience “an overnight smash”.

 Hendix’s American success came from the booking at the 1967 Monterey Pop And Jazz Festival, based on the recommendation of Paul McCartney.
 Few in the audience knew that, until nine months previous, Hendrix had lived his whole life in the USA.
-They assumed that the freaky black English bluesman was making his American debut.
+They assumed that the freaky black English blues muscian was making his American debut.

 “At the Monterey Festival, I decided to destroy my guitar at the end of the song.
 It was a painted guitar.
 I’d just finished painting it that day and was really into it.
 I had my rawhide bag on stage, carried everything in it including kerosene for my lighter.
 I destroyed my guitar again in Washington, D.C.
 It was accidental.”

 When Hendrix made his triumphant return to Seattle early in 1968, he received a key to the city and an honorary diploma from Garfield High.
 His father saw his son in a purple velvet cape and rainbow shirt, and he was astounded.
-Not only did not realize how big a star Hendrix had become, he remembered his son as a conservative dresser with a reserved personality.
+Not only did he not realize how big a star Hendrix had become, he remembered his son as a conservative dresser with a reserved personality.

-His stage act was pure mayhem, his costumes were bombastic, and Hendrix had an obvious ambivalence about being a rock star.
+His stage act was mayhem, his costumes were bombastic, and Hendrix had an obvious ambivalence about being a rock star.
 Offstage, he remained quiet, boyish, and vulnerable.

 In 1969, he was arrested in Toronto for possession of hashish and heroin, but was acquitted.
 During the trial he said he used marijuana, hashish, LSD and cocaine, but never heroin.
 His most popular song, Purple Haze, was a comment of the 1960s drug culture.